arielgarmendia/theTranslator.API/README.md

 - ***theTranslator.Google.Translate*** project/layer:
     - Here is where everything happens.
-    - I¥ve kept aligned to the idea of using the suggested *Python library*.
+    - I¬¥ve kept aligned to the idea of using the suggested *Python library*.
     - Using the *Google Translate API* requires an access token, so this will be avoided.
     - First approach:
         - Convert the *Python* source code to *C#* code.
-        - This was succesfull but when trying to use the generated code, I had connection issues, so I assumed that conversion wasm¥t good enough.
+        - This was succesfull but when trying to use the generated code, I had connection issues, so I assumed that conversion wasm¬¥t good enough.
     - Second approach:
         - Combine *C#* code and *Python* code in the same *.Net* project, so we have also multilanguage processing, *.Net* framework accessing and executing *Python* code:
             - First approach:
                 - Use of *IronPython Nuget* package.
-                - I¥ve managed to call the Python code, but started having a *module not found* error.
+                - I¬¥ve managed to call the Python code, but started having a *module not found* error.
-                - The lack of *Python¥s "requests"* module was the main cause of failure.
+                - The lack of *Python¬¥s "requests"* module was the main cause of failure.
                 - *IronPython* only processes few standard *Python* modules and *"requests"* is not one of the provided in the implementation.
                 - *theTranslator.Google.Translator/GoogleTranslatorIronPython.cs* is the example of this failed attempt.
-                - I¥ve kept it in the project as an example of a possible implementation.
+                - I¬¥ve kept it in the project as an example of a possible implementation.
             - Second approach:
                 - Use of *Python.Included Nuget* package.
-                - This package allows us to use another implementation called *Python.Net* which uses *Python¥s* full framework.
+                - This package allows us to use another implementation called *Python.Net* which uses *Python¬¥s* full framework.
                 - Using *Python.Included Nuget* allows us to download modules on demand, see *theTranslator.API/Included/PythonLibraries.cs**, called at *WebAPI* startup/program entry point.

                 ```csharp